 The good news, however, is that if systematically done, it is possible.
 What makes this possible is what we call a customer feedback management tool.

-In simple words, it makes sure that maximum customers are providing feedback on their experience with your company, and then takes all the feedback, reviews, rants, etc. and compiles it into a manner that gives you an overall gist of the story – The customer is happy, or he is not.
+In simple words, it makes sure that maximum customers are providing feedback on their experience with your company, and then takes all the customer feedback, reviews, rants, etc. and compiles it into a manner that gives you an overall gist of the story – The customer is happy, or he is not.

-The collection of reviews and feedback can be done by collecting online customer feedback.
+The collection of customer reviews and feedback can be done by collecting online customer feedback.
 Much of it collected through online channels like chats with representatives, google forms questionnaires, email surveys, social media polls or reviews, etc. The following image shows part of a sample form for collecting customer feedback –

 People have tried analyzing data to monitor customer satisfaction using coarse methods for decades but it is hopelessly time consuming and unreliable.
-A feedback management tool however, is better and works differently.
+A feedback management tool, however, is better and works differently.
 Here’s what is different: